 The system has approximately 380 hydrants and approximately 438 valves.
 The combined storage volume available including the north and south elevated storage tanks and the above ground storage tank at the treatment plant in the City have a combined useable volume of 2,000,000 gallons.

-The north Water Tower was constructed in 2003 and was last inspected in April of 2015.
-The south Water Tower was constructed in 1995 and was last inspected in May of 2017.
-The treatment plant well was constructed in 2008 and was last inspected in September of 2012.
+The North Water Tower was constructed in 2003 and was last inspected in October 2023.
+The South Water Tower was constructed in 1995 and was last inspected in October 2020.
+The treatment plant well was constructed in 2008 and was last inspected in June 2023.

 Water Main and Fire Hydrant Flushing

-Water main/Fire Hydrant flushing is part of the City's annual maintenance and done to remove minerals and sediment that accumulate in the water lines over the course of a year.
+Water main/Fire Hydrant flushing is part of the City's annual maintenance program to remove minerals and sediment that accumulate in the water lines.
 This preventative maintenance also allows us to check and record water pressure to ensure the water system is functioning properly.

-Monthly reports containing daily usage are submitted to the MDEQ for their records.
+Monthly reports containing daily usage are submitted to the Michigan Department of Environment, Great Lakes, and Energy (EGLE) for their records.
 With the population remaining stable, it is logical to assume the water consumption of the city will maintain its current trend.
 However, for system evaluation purposes and to ensure sufficient supply, a minimal growth rate of 1.0% is projected for the next twenty years.
 With this growth rate, the City’s average day demand is projected to be 745 gpm (611 gpm x (1.01)20) with a projected maximum day demand of 1270 gpm (1041 gpm x (1.
 01)20).
 Conversely, if we assume a more robust growth rate of 3% and that the City’s firm capacity remains fixed we would anticipate the City being able to meet the average day demand for the next 32 years.
 The current average annual day of 0.88 MGD which equates to a flow 611 gallons per minute represents approximately 38% of the actual firm capacity.

 The firm capacity of the water supply to the City is 1,591 gallons per minute (gpm) or 2.29 million gallons per day (MGD).
 This value is determined by taking the largest well out of service and then adding all the remaining (active and standby) wells production capacity.
 The City continues to be diligent in rehabilitating wells, including servicing the pumps and motors; cleaning the wells; and actively searching out locations for new wells.